Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 2. These are opportunistic ambushers and wait quietly in their burrows for their prey.
 They can sense the approaching prey from the vibrations produced by it.

-3. The Curly hair Tarantula spins webs but uses web material to line their burrows
+3. The Curly hair Tarantula spins webs, but uses web material to line their burrows

 5. This tarantula has around 850 hairs on its abdomen.